karlwancl/Trady/README.md

     * Tuples => decimal?/Tuples
     * Candles => AnalyzableTick\<decimal?>/AnalyzableTick\<Tuples> where AnalyzableTick<T> includes DateTime in its property
 * As of the above change, "Tick" property is used for the indicator result's value if it's computed from candles
-* Portfolio-related items have been moved under Trady.Analysis.Strategy.Portfolio namespace.
+* Portfolio-related items have been moved under Trady.AnalysisBacktest namespace.
 Classes & methods are renamed
     * Portfolio => Builder/Runner
     * RunBackTest() => Run()
     * RunBackTestAsync() => RunAsync()
 * Added IndexedObject & RuleExecutor for signal capturing by rules
+* Bugfix: Removed AnalyzableLocator to fix memory issue, replaced with AnalyzeContext for indicator caching

 ** Trady.Importer module **
 * The candles are exported as IReadOnlyList<Candle> instead of IList<Candle>